US and others plan biggest release of reserve oil

 OPEC countries are divided over whether to increase supply.
 Iran and Venezuela want to keep production stable in hopes of keeping prices — and revenue — high.
 Saudi Arabia wants to increase production, fearing that high oil prices will hurt the global economy and reduce oil demand over the long term.

-Kevin Book, an analyst at Clearview Energy Partners, said the move was the first time the IEA has used its reserves as a weapon “to send an unforgettable message to OPEC.”
+Kevin Book, an analyst at Clearview Energy Partners, said the move was the first time the IEA has used its reserves as a defensive weapon “to send an unforgettable message to OPEC.”

 The reserves, he said, have always acted as a shield.
 “Now we are using it to bludgeon prices globally.
 This is the first time we’ve used our shield as a club.”